 Who do I want to win Best Picture?

-Once Upon A Time In Hollywood would be likely my first pick.
-Although Parasite and 1917 are also phenomenal choices and while Little Women was one of my favourite films of the year, I would prefer to see an original film win Best Picture (although I definitely would not be mad at Little Women winning – but it is so unlikely that I don’t have any hopes for it).
+Once Upon A Time In Hollywood, Parasite or 1917 are my top bets to win and are all phenomenal choices and while Little Women was one of my favourite films of the year, I would prefer to see an original film win Best Picture (although I definitely would not be mad at Little Women winning – but it is so unlikely that I don’t have any hopes for it).